albams5/react-e-commerce/README.md

 ## 📲Features

-Product Catalog: Browse range of furniture products categorized by type.
+- 📖Product Catalog: Browse range of furniture products categorized by type.

-Product Details: View detailed information about each furniture item, including image, rating, colors and pricing.
+- 🪑Product Details: View detailed information about each furniture item, including image, rating, colors and pricing.

-Shopping Cart: Add items to the shopping cart, update quantities, and remove items as needed.
+- 🛒Shopping Cart: Add items to the shopping cart, update quantities, and remove items as needed.

-Wishlist: Add items and remove them as needed.
+- Wishlist: Add items and remove them as needed.

-User Authentication: Register an account or log in to track orders and manage personal information.
+- User Authentication: Register an account or log in to track orders and manage personal information.

 ## ⚙️Technologies used
-React: Front-end JavaScript library for building user interfaces.
+**React**: Front-end JavaScript library for building user interfaces.

-React Router: Library for handling navigation and routing in React applications.
+**React Router**: Library for handling navigation and routing in React applications.

-react-hot-toast: A lightweight and customizable toast notification library for React applications.
+**react-hot-toast**: A lightweight and customizable toast notification library for React applications.

 ## 📝Daily records
     -Day 1: